What I Wish People Understood About Life With Ulcerative Colitis

 Some of us have to self-inject at home, which can be a difficult thing to do and come to terms with.
 Some of us have infusions, which can be very disruptive to our lives.

 For many, remission doesn’t mean that all is well.
 Ongoing fatigue is a common problem.
-Then, there are functional issues and pain/risk of blockages, etc. due to things like scarring, strictures, and adhesions which can be a result of previous disease activity and/or surgery.
+Then, there are functional issues and pain/risk of blockages, etc., due to things like scarring, strictures, and adhesions, which can be a result of previous disease activity and/or surgery.

 Fatigue can feel impossible to describe.
 It’s not just tired.
 It’s a physical, mental, and psychological barrier, so it can be hard to move, think, concentrate, and even be happy.
 It’s not that we are lazy.
 The suggestion that an early night will help is frankly just annoying.
-We can’t simply help ourselves by sleeping more, eating better, or exercising!
+We can’t simply help ourselves by sleeping more, eating better, or exercising.

 We’re probably not "fine"

 We often say we’re fine when we’re not, or we are fine by our standards.
 Sometimes, we don’t want to bore people.
-Sometimes we don’t feel like the person that asked really wants to know the answer.
+Sometimes we don’t feel like the person who asked really wants to know the answer.
 We might not want to feel like the “moaner” of the group.
 Other times, we just want to pretend we are fine, to ourselves, and to everyone else.

-We have to plan everything!
+We have to plan everything

 Frequently, we can’t just leave the house.
 We have to think about what and when we eat, and where the toilets are.
-We have to make sure we have everything with us that we might need, whether that’s medication, stoma supplies, fluids, muscle rubs, or spare clothes!
+We have to make sure we have everything with us that we might need, whether that’s medication, stoma supplies, fluids, muscle rubs, or spare clothes.

-If we’re planning something that will take a lot of energy like a day trip out somewhere, planning can start days in advance.
+If we’re planning something that will take a lot of energy, like a day trip out somewhere, planning can start days in advance.
 We have to think about conserving enough energy in the hope we’ll be able to make it through the day without too much pain and/or fatigue.
 And we have to think about what we eat so we don’t make the pain worse in advance.

 It’s not going away